geomagpy/magpy/README.md

         xyzdata.header['col-z'] = 'Z'
         mp.tsplot(xyzdata, height=2)

-Vectorial data can be rotated using the `rotation` method by keeping F constant.
-Such rotations require just two angles which are referred to as *alpha* for rotations in the declination plane and *beta* for rotations in the inclination plane.
+Vectorial data can be rotated using the `rotation` method.
+This method makes use of an Euler rotation which supports 3D rotations.
+This differs from the rotation method of MagPY 1.x, which used a vectorial rotation by yaw and pitch.
+Please note, that if your XY plane is horizontal, then *alpha* of old and new method are identical.
+The new method allows rotations around the z axis (*alpha*), the y axis (*beta*) and the x axis (*gamma*).
+Default Euler rotation uses a ZYX *order*.
 Assume a simple vector x=4, y=0 and z=4.
-Rotation by alpha=45° will lead to x=2,y=2,z=4, a clockwise rotation.
+Rotation by alpha=45° will lead to x=2,y=2,z=4.
-Rotating by beta=45° will rotate F into the X-Y plane with x=4, y=4, z=0.
 Please note: you need to supply xyz data when applying the `rotation` method.

-        rotdata = data.rotation(alpha=45,beta=45)
+        rotated_data = data.rotation(alpha=45, beta=45, gamma=45)

+Inverting a rotation is possible by the *invert* option.

+        original_data = rotated_data.rotation(alpha=45, beta=45, gamma=45, invert=True)

 #### 5.2.2 Transforming coordinate systems